$0 Spain Digital Nomad Visa Guide — Quick-Start Checklist

 From deciding to apply to holding a TIE card, the process typically takes four to nine months depending on your nationality, your current location, your employment situation, and how prepared your documents are.

 Months 1–2: Document preparation.
 This is the longest stage and the most underestimated.
 Criminal record certificates must be obtained from your country of citizenship and from every country where you have lived in the last two years.
 Depending on your country, this can take two to six weeks.
-The certificates then need apostilles (another one to four weeks at a government office) and sworn translations into Spanish (one to two weeks for a reputable translator).
-University degrees go through the same apostille-and-translation process.
+The certificates then need apostille or legalization as applicable (another one to four weeks at a government office) and sworn translations into Spanish (one to two weeks for a reputable translator).
+University degrees may require the applicable apostille or legalization chain and a sworn translation.
 Health insurance must be purchased from a qualifying Spanish insurer.
 Your employer must prepare an authorization letter in the specific format that the UGE-CE expects.

 Month 3: Arrival in Spain and pre-submission.
-If you are using Path B (in-country application), you enter Spain as a tourist on a Schengen stay.
-Before you can submit the application, you need a long-term rental contract signed, and you need to complete your empadronamiento (municipal address registration).
+If you are using Path B (in-country application), you enter Spain as a tourist on a Schengen stay and submit while you are legally present.
+A long-term rental search can run in parallel; empadronamiento is a post-approval/TIE-preparation step rather than a universal Path B filing requirement.
 Finding an apartment — particularly in cities like Málaga, Madrid, or Barcelona where landlords are cautious with foreign tenants — can take two to four weeks of active searching.

 Month 4: Submission to UGE-CE.
-Once empadronado and with all documents in hand, you submit through the Mercurio portal.
+Once your application documents are in hand, you submit through the Mercurio portal.
 You will need a digital certificate or Cl@ve electronic signature to file.
 The portal review process begins.

 Month 5: Resolution.
 The UGE-CE legally has 20 working days to decide.
-Due to the positive-silence rule, a non-response by day 20 constitutes approval.
+Due to the positive-silence rule, a non-response by the end of that 20-working-day period constitutes approval.
 In practice, many applicants receive a decision within 10–15 working days.
-However, if the UGE-CE issues a requerimiento (request for additional information), your 20-day clock resets after you respond — this can add four to six weeks.
+However, if the UGE-CE issues a requerimiento (request for additional information), responding can extend the timeline by four to six weeks.

 Month 6: TIE appointment and biometrics.
 After receiving the favorable resolution, you need a cita previa appointment at the National Police for fingerprinting.
 In major cities, appointment availability is often limited to several weeks out.
-Bring your resolution, padrón certificate, fee receipt, and photos.
+Bring your resolution, any locally required padrón certificate, fee receipt, and photos.

 Month 7: TIE card collection.
-After biometrics, the card takes three to eight weeks to produce.
+After biometrics, the card takes approximately four to six weeks to produce.
 You return to collect it.

 The Document Checklist